CristianAbrante/CristianAbrante/README.md

 ## 👨🏻‍💻 About me

-Software engineer at [Unity Technologies](https://unity.com/products/unity-ads) with a passion for data engineering and a strong academic background in data science.
+Passionate Data Engineer, currently working at [Foodello & Fiksuruoka.fi](https://www.foodello.com/choose-country-region), with a solid foundation in data science, gained through diverse international experiences.
+Currently thriving in a dynamic startup environment, I specialize in designing and implementing robust data and analytics architectures that drive business insights and decision-making.

 #### Technical Skills